If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 We may also need to share information about you and/or the child with our regulatory body (the Care Quality Commission) or NHS organisations who commission services from us.
 This may be to carry out audits of our care, respond to complaints, incidents or near-misses, or seek feedback from you about the services we offer.
 We may also share this information with local organisations or commissioners to gain commissioned care funding.
 However, if you do not want us to share this information, we will respect this decision and the organisation seeking it will aim (where possible) to carry out their checks without looking at this information.

 Sometimes, we are required by law to share records, and this may mean we are unable to respect your wish not to share the records.
 Examples include if a formal court order has been made, or we find an infectious disease that may put others in danger, or if other organisations (i.e. the police/social services) need it to prevent serious crime or where a child is at risk of abuse or neglect.
+Likewise, we are legally required to share information about the child with the Child Death Overview Panel if the circumstances necessitate it.

 Some non-identifiable information (meaning we have anonymised the data) may be shared with other professionals or relevant organisations.
 This may be for statistical or research purposes, and to help support the teaching of health or social care professionals.
 Again, if you would rather that we didn’t share information in this way, we will fully respect this.

-When the child is referred to us, we ask for consent to allow us to contact the professionals involved in the child’s care (typically the GP and consultant paediatrician).
-This consent will authorise us to gather this information, which in turn allows us to ensure we are providing the best care and support possible.
-We will also ask for consent to share information that we have recorded here (such as if we have made any clinical observations) with other organisations involved in the care of the child.
 Whilst we will always endeavour to care for children and families who choose not to give consent, the range of services that we offer may become more limited (for example we may be unable to safely make clinical decisions), so we will inform you if decisions about consent have implications for the provision of care or treatment.

-Please note that where the legal basis for processing information relies on a statutory law, duty or power, the right to withdraw consent may not be possible (such as if we legally have to transmit information for legal purposes).
+Please note that where the legal basis for processing information relies on a statutory law, duty or power, the right to withdraw consent may not be possible (such as if we have to transmit information for legal purposes).

 Accessing and updating information, or finding out more